ararieya/MamaMbogaApp/README.md

 * Open the files in your code editor e.g. Visual Studio Code.
 * Run "npm install" on the terminal to install the app dependencies
 * Run "npm start" to start the development server and launch the application on your browser.
-* Alternatively you can visit the Web App on {link} ......
+* Alternatively you can visit the Web App on (https://mama-mboga-app.vercel.app/)

 ## Technologies used
 * React JS